-Now that Zoom’s beta allows users to set their slide desk as their virtual desktop, you might be thinking to yourself ;
+Now that Zoom allows to set a slide deck as a virtual desktop, you might be thinking to yourself

 As I mentioned back in my AV Tune Up video, a little $25ish HDMI adapter can turn that DSLR or mirrorless camera you might have around the house can be turned into a ‘pro’ 1080p webcam alternative.
 But now with the pandemic still continuing on, more and more camera manufacturers are now just enabling users to natively just plug-and-play their pro level cameras as webcams.

 In doing so, the benefit to the end user is a way to have ‘pro level optics’ to help bring up the production value of your live streams or recordings; sans major geek knowledge other than downloading the manufacturer’s software and plugging in the USB cable provided with the camera in most cases.

 Finding out what cameras are supported, what settings, or just where to download can be a bit of a Google search filled with landmines.
 So, here is a simple rundown by manufacturer to the required software, and any manufacturer how-to’s that might be provided.
 This can be especially helpful if you are planning on diving into OBS for your future recordings…just say’n.

 After selecting your camera model(s), click the “Download” button.

 - Helpful tip that I ran into setting it up for myself: